Pp3ng/design_pattern/README.md

 # Design Patterns Project

-This project contains examples of various common design patterns.
-Each design pattern is implemented in a separate file and includes a simple `main` function to demonstrate its usage.
+This project showcases various common design patterns implemented in C++.
+Each design pattern is encapsulated in a separate file, accompanied by a simple main function that demonstrates its usage.
+The project aims to provide clear examples of each pattern's structure, advantages, and applicable scenarios, helping developers understand when to use specific design patterns in their applications.
-The best way to learn it is to read the code and run the examples in your local environment.

 ## Table of Contents